- Sherman Law LLP

 Speaking/Presenter Engagements

-• Board of Directors - Director and Member Complaints Committee, Ontario Association for Family Mediation (OAFM), 2023-Current
+• Board of Directors - Director, Member Complaints Committee, Professional Standards Committee, Ontario Association for Family Mediation (OAFM), 2023-Current

 • Board of Directors - Director, Executive Committee, Chair of Equity Committee, Family and Children’s Services of the Waterloo Region, 2016-Current